Write to us:

 - Retain the information for long enough to make the decision.

 - Use or weigh up the information as part of the decision making process.

 - Communicate your decision (by any means, e.g. talking, sign language or blinking).

 The assessment must be specific to the decision which needs to be made, for example your medical treatment, not a generic test of capacity.
 Whether and how such assessments are recorded may vary according to the seriousness of the decision made.

 Deprivation of Liberty Safeguards (DoLS)

 Managing Authorities (Care Homes or NHS Hospitals) and Supervisory Bodies (Local Authority) have a duty to consult an IMCA when assessing a potential Deprivation of Liberty if there are no appropriate family or friends to consult about the decision.
-In some situations it may also be appropriate for an IMCA to be requested to offer support to the person deprived of their liberty, or their Relevant Person’s Representative after a DoLS authorisation has been granted.
+In some situations, it may also be appropriate for an IMCA to be requested to offer support to the person deprived of their liberty, or their Relevant Person’s Representative after a DoLS authorisation has been granted.

 The DoLS IMCA will ensure that all relevant factors, including the person's wishes and feelings are taken into consideration, by those making decisions about whether or not to grant a deprivation of liberty.
-If an authorisation has been granted the IMCA can support the person deprived of their liberty or their Representative to understand what DoLS mean and how it is affecting them.
+If an authorisation has been granted the IMCA can support the person deprived of their liberty or their Representative to understand what DoLS means and how it is affecting them.
 They can also support the person or Representative to challenge the authorisation if appropriate.

 Relevant Person’s Representative